caixunshiren/caixunshiren.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description:  Below are the projects I did.
-I tried to document all but due to time constraint, not every project are well documented so you may be confused what they are doing.
-If you want to check out my projects with detailed documentation, I recommend you to start with WallStreetBots, Humerus, Hyperlock, Roots, and the Solar System Rocket Simulator.
+I tried to document all but due to time constraint, not every project is well documented so you may be confused what they are doing.
+If you want to check out my projects with detailed documentation, I recommend you to start with WallStreetBots.
 nav: true
 nav_order: 2
 display_categories: [project | machine learning, research | electrical engineering, research | machine learning, misc]